helrond/clbsj.org/_posts/2022-07-06-jeremy-williams-on-acts-16-16-40.md

 series: black-august
 time: '7:30pm Eastern Time'
 ---
 Rev. Dr. Jeremy Williams of Brite Divinity School will launch our second annual Black August Series.
 Dr. Williams, whose research focuses on biblical passages where imperial and local officials criminalized the Jesus-following movement, will lead us in a deep dive into [Acts 16:16-40](https://bible.oremus.org/?ql=524042065), the story of Paul and Silas in prison.
-Sharon Chestnut, a faith-based community organizer and popular education strategist, will offer a response to Dr. Williams' teaching.
+Sharon Chestnut, a faith-based community organizer and strategist, will offer a response to Dr. Williams' teaching.

 To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZMkd-mvpjspGtN12ZnSoYRFaDNx0xJSHC7d" %}